titusjan/argos/README.md

 Expanding the items in the tree will automatically open the underlying files.
 Collapsing an item will close the file again.
-Right-clicking the item will bring forward a context menu that makes it possible to collapse the item without closing the underlying file, to reload the file, or to open the file with a different plugin.
+Right-clicking the item will bring forward a context menu that makes it possible to collapse the item without closing the underlying file, to reload the file, or to open the file with a different plug-in.

 Note that the data repository is shared between all Argos main windows.
 That is, opening a file will add a new item to the `Data` tree of all open windows.